Understanding How Your Baby Sleeps (from 18 months+)

 Once your little one reaches this stage, things may change again for their sleep patterns.
-Here’s how your baby will be sleeping at this age.
+Here are some thoughts you might be having;

 - How much sleep should my 18 month old be getting?